 Many clinical supervision models identify 3 stages of supervisee development: Beginning, Middle, and Advanced.
 Motivational Interviewing (MI) skills are easily adaptable to these 3 stages of supervisee development and can help to provide direction for the clinical supervisor in the supervisory sessions.

 Using MI skills in clinical supervision offers an opportunity to role model a theoretical modality during the supervisory session.
-If both the supervisor and supervisee are familiar with MI skills then it also allows for a common language to be shared, building an alliance while increasing the confidence of the supervisee.
+If both the supervisor and supervisee are familiar with MI skills, then it also allows for a common language to be shared, building an alliance while increasing the supervisee's confidence.

 - Gaining basic clinical skills